Suraj151/pdi-framework/README.md

 - **`fiber/` is empty.** It's a reserved namespace for future coroutine/fiber primitives.
 Don't try to import from it.
 - **`pdiutil::string` is not `std::string`.** Some methods are missing or renamed; check the header before relying on a particular API.
 SBO size and allocator semantics differ from libstdc++.
 - **`StringOperations` always takes a length.** Don't drop the default — the framework's NVM strings are often non-null-terminated up to their buffer size, and the default-300 cap is what keeps the helpers safe.
-- **Crypto routines are constant-time only where the upstream made them so.** Ed25519 verify is, AES is table-based and timing-side-channel sensitive.
+- **Crypto routines are constant-time only where the upstream made them so.** Ed25519 verify is, AES is table-based and timing-side-channel sensitive, and the RSA big-integer path (Montgomery mod-exp / CRT sign) is not timing-hardened.
 Don't run on a network where timing attacks are in the threat model without auditing.
 - **`Base64` has no decode.** Plan for that if your code path needs round-trip Base64.
 - **`PROTO_PARSER` keeps state across calls.** Don't share one parser across two connections; allocate one per stream.
 - **The umbrella header has a transitive cost.** It pulls 20+ headers.
 If a file *only* needs `StringOperations`, include that one directly to keep your TU lean — `Utility.h` is for files that genuinely consume the whole surface.